jacekkopecky/jewel-board/README.md

 - [ ] clicking with 0 moves could show how long until next move is available
 - [ ] select one type of jewel from a bag of the same size so the shape is unambiguous
+  - or select as many diverse ones as possible

+---

+## done 2025-01-30

+- [x] add a "replay previous game" button? it would want to be slower than on load
+  - add a replay button in HTML and CSS
+  - in doShow(), hide or show it depending on previousState and replaying
+  - on press, replay or stop replay
+- [x] refactor cladding into its own class
-- [ ] handle the case when the selected jewels cannot be placed
+- [o] handle the case when the selected jewels cannot be placed?
+  - templates are either possible or not, creating a new template will quickly show it's not possible

 ## done 2025-01-29